 The model featured below is the 2020 Mitsubishi ASX GSR

-Explore the virtual Mitsubishi ASX
+Explore the Mitsubishi 2020 ASX GSR in 3D

 This is mainly to do with interior design elements, although the ASX's interior could also do with a few more soft-touch surfaces.
 The dash is now dominated by a new multimedia screen, and the ASX now offers a leather-bound steering wheel across its range.